gittan47/Getting_and_cleaning_data/Codebook.md

 Once downloaded and unzipped, sourcing and running the run_analyis.R script in the same working directory as the unzipped raw data set will produce the tidy data set required by the assignment.

 run_analysis.R assumes the data set is in the working directory and the file structure is unalterted.

-XXXXX
-See the README.txt and the features_info.txt files in the UCI HAR Dataset folders for details on the original data and variables.
+See also the README.txt and the features_info.txt files in the UCI HAR Dataset folders for details on the original data and variables.

 Original Data Used